abhisheks008/ML-Crate/Pcos Detection/Model/README.md

 ## 🧮 WHAT I HAD DONE

 Steps followed:
-* Downloaded the dataset from Kaggle.
+- Downloaded the dataset from Kaggle.
-* Checked for null values and performed exploratory data analysis.
+- Checked for null values and performed exploratory data analysis.
-* Built models using the following algorithms: Logistic Regression, KNN, Random Forest.
+- Built models using various algorithms.
-* Compared the accuracies.
+- Compared the accuracies.
-* Then performed cross-validation on all the algorithms to see if the accuracies improve.
+- Performed cross-validation on all the algorithms to see if the accuracies improve.

 ## 🚀 Models Implemented